What is the Proper Way to File an Insurance Claim After an Accident?

 You can find your insurance company’s number listed on the front of your insurance card and on other documents from your insurance company.

-Alternatively, some insurance companies have apps you can use to submit a claim.
+Alternatively, some insurance companies have apps you can use as electronic proof of insurance and also to submit a claim.
 This can make the initial claims process easier.

 Information Needed When Filing a Claim